DrewNull/episerver-prerender-io/README.md

 crawl.
 But consumer and business expectations demand rich web experiences that can only be delivered with sophisticated JavaScript implementations.

-Additionally, the time that it takes spiders to crawl a new site is nontrivial.
+Additionally, the time it takes spiders to crawl a new site is nontrivial.
 Say you have a new site with 100,000 product pages.
-On launch day, once the DNS cutover takes place, spiders won't instantly start crawling all 100,000 pages at once.
-The pages will queue for a set of spider workers to crawl and index.
+On launch day, once DNS cutover takes place, spiders won't instantly start crawling all 100,000 pages

+at once.
+The pages will queue for a set of workers to process.
 The heavier the JavaScript, the longer each will take to process.
-AJAX requests, even if the spider is smart enough to follow them, will also take time.
-You might encounter a scenario where your site takes hours, days, even weeks to ingest.
-Which translates directly to page rank.
-And for ecommerce sites, revenue.
+AJAX requests, even when the spider is smart enough to follow them, will also take time.
+You might encounter a scenario where your site takes hours, days, or even weeks to ingest.
+Which translates directly to page rank, conversions, and&mdash;for ecommerce sites&mdash;revenue.

 **Prerender.io** is a paid web service that makes this possible with very little friction.
 It accepts a request for a web page,